damianhakert/damianhakert.github.io/source/handbook/incentives/index.html.md

 1. Every now and then, individual GitLabbers really shine as they go above and beyond their regular responsibilities and tasks.
    * We recognize this through the #thanks channel, and sometimes also through a discretionary bonus.
-   * Managers can recommend their team members to the CEO for a $1,000 bonus.
+   * Managers can recommend their team members to the CEO for a $1,000 bonus through BambooHR.
-   * On team call, the manager announces the “who” and “why” of the bonus; and the "why" should be tied to our [values](#values).
+   * Once approved, on a team call, the manager announces the “who” and “why” of the bonus; and the "why" should be tied to our [values](#values).
-   * The manager should send a brief email that explains the bonus (same as the team call blurb) and states the amount to People Ops and our Controller who will [process](/handbook/people-operations/system-processes/#using-trinet) the information into payroll and BambooHR.
-People Ops should _confirm_ when these steps have been taken, back to the manager.
 1. If you think you are meeting the requirements for another title, want to change jobs within the company, or think your growth should be reflected in your compensation please feel free to discuss with your manager.

+#### Process for Recommending a Team Member for a Bonus in BambooHR

+Manager (Reports To):

+1. Login to BambooHR.
+1. Select the team member you would like to adjust.
+1. In the top right hand corner, click Request a Change.
+1. Select Bonus.
+1. Enter in all applicable fields in the form, and then submit.

+People Operations will also process in the applicable payroll.

+#### Enter a Bonus into TriNet

+1. Go to HR Passport homepage
+1. Under "My Company" select "Payroll Entry & Admin"
+1. Select the proper payroll
+1. Under Other Earnings, select the BNO code and enter the amount of the bonus.
+1. **Never** hit submit.
+(It will cause the entire payroll to be paid the next day)
+1. Click Save when done.
+Note: Make sure to file all appropriate documentation in BambooHR.
+Also, if the employee has been employed for less than six months, check the notes section in BambooHR to see if they were referred by anyone at GitLab.
+If so, process a discretionary bonus for that team member as well.

 ### Referral Bonuses